 Though both the Star Wars and Indiana Jones series hit their mutual peaks with an original trilogy during the 1980s, they enjoyed an enormous fan afterlife.
 It was this fan interest that eventually mandated that further entries would be made.
 However, it would be an inordinate length of time before George Lucas returned to either series – long enough for the original fans to have given way to a new generation.
 It took Lucas 16 years to return to the Star Wars series with the universally underwhelming Star Wars Episode I: The Phantom Menace (1999) and sequels.
-This fourth Indiana Jones entry took 19 years.
+This fourth Indiana Jones entry took nineteen years.
 Every second year between 1989 and 2008, Indiana Jones 4 was announced either as an on or off project.
 Scripts were commissioned from everybody from Jeffrey Boam, Frank Darabont, Tom Stoppard and purportedly M. Night Shyamalan (!) but were rejected by George Lucas before Harrison Ford put the rush on the operation by saying that if they could not get the production moving before 2008 then he would be too old and they should consider dropping it.
 Subsequently however, Ford returned for Indiana Jones and the Dial of Destiny (2023), although this was made without Spielberg directing.

 With The Kingdom of the Crystal Skull, Indiana Jones joins a host of other 1980s heroes who have been treading the comeback trail in recent years – Arnold Schwarzenegger in Terminator 3: Rise of the Machines (2003), Sylvester Stallone in both Rocky Balboa (2006) and Rambo (2008), Bruce Willis reviving John McClane in Live Free or Die Hard (2007) and A Good Day to Die Hard (2013), Men in Black 3 (2012), as well as reboots of other franchises like the Batman, James Bond, Superman and Ghostbusters.
 What is noticeable as Harrison Ford picks up the bullwhip and puts the fedora back on for Kingdom of the Crystal Skull is that he is now 65 years old.
 Ford is always an actor who has managed to look a lot younger than he is – in Star Wars, he played a part written for someone in his early 20s at the age of 35 – but even here he cannot help but come across as at least someone in his fifties.